Start planning your trip

 Since it will get cold during the morning and evening, you should take a thin jacket or hoodie along with you just in case.
 May and June are typically the mildest months in Tokyo.

-It is comfortably warm, so you can wear light clothes, like T-shirts with jeans, long-sleeve shirts and pants, and thin cardigans.
+By late April, the weather is comfortably warm, so you can wear light clothing such as T-shirts with jeans, or long-sleeve shirts and pants.
+Thin cardigans are also suitable.

 May is another month with very pleasant, moderate temperatures.
 You will be comfortable wearing long skirts, dresses, and short-sleeved shirts.
 Bring a lightweight cardigan or sweater for the mornings and evenings.